-The interior appears to be dusty too, but once again, its general condition is surprising, to say the least.
-The black top aligns with everything else and comes in very good shape.
-The seats look incredible and don’t exhibit any tears, though it’s hard to understand how come they’re also covered in dust (maybe the car has been stored with the windows down?).
-The door panels look good, but to better determine the condition of everything in the cabin, you must first clean the interior thoroughly.
+The interior is dusty as well, but its overall condition is startling, to say the least.
+The black top matches everything else and is in excellent condition.
+The seats look fantastic and are free of rips, however it’s unclear why they’re also covered with dust (maybe the car was stored with the windows down?).
+The door panels appear to be in decent shape, but in order to judge the overall condition of the cabin, you must first carefully clean the inside.

-Then, we have no idea if everything is original and if any parts are missing.
-The garage in charge of finding a new owner for this beautiful Corvette hasn’t shared any details on this front, so make sure you ask these questions if you’re really interested in the car.
+Then we have no way of knowing if everything is original or if any pieces are missing.
+The garage in charge of finding a new owner for this magnificent Corvette hasn’t released any facts on this front, so if you’re serious about buying it, make sure you ask these questions.